gram99/gram99/README.md

 # James Graham, MBA, MS, MA 👋
-### Finance Executive | Credit Risk & Regulatory Compliance Specialist
+### Finance Executive | Credit Risk, Asset Disposition, & Regulatory Compliance Specialist

-I am a strategic finance leader with 20+ years of experience managing multi-billion dollar portfolios across **PNC Bank**, the **U.S. Department of Housing and Urban Development (HUD)**, and major public housing authorities.
+I am a strategic finance leader with 20+ years of experience managing multi-billion dollar portfolios across **PNC Bank**, the **U.S. Department of Housing and Urban Development (HUD) Federal Housing Administration**, and "Big Four" Consulting firms.

 This GitHub serves as a technical portfolio of my Proof of Concepts (PoCs) in automating **Basel III**, **CCAR/DFAST**, and **IFRS 9** frameworks using Python and Streamlit.